-Like the old adage - chain is only as strong as its weakest link, every web page you view, file or download from the Internet is handled by dozens of computers before it appears on your screen.
-And the speed you receive from the Internet is determined by the slowest link in the data chain leading to your computer.
+Every web page you view, file or download from the Internet is handled by dozens of computers before it appears on your screen.
+And like the age old adage - a chain is only as strong as its weakest link - the speed you receive from the Internet is largely determined by the slowest link in the data chain leading to your computer.
 Below, we've listed factors that can affect the speed of your Time Warner Cable Modem connection.

 1. The Host Server

 The most common cause of slow speed on the Internet is the host server.
 This server may be mis-configured or underpowered for the number of people using it at the same time.
 A slow server can affect anything you do on the Internet.

 - Try a few different websites (or FTP sites, or game servers, etc.) and see which one works the fastest.

 - The speed of the fastest website or server you find tells you that your Time Warner Cable modem is capable of delivering at least that much speed.

 - If other websites or servers are slower, the problem is usually with those websites or servers.

 The servers from which you receive web pages, files, videos or gaming data connect to the Internet through an Internet Service Provider.
 These servers connect using one or more T1 lines, which can deliver a guaranteed 1.5 Mbps.
 If a server only has a single T1 line and ten people are using it simultaneously, each person will only receive 150 kbps, slowing the speed.

 - Same diagnosis/cure for the host server described above holds true here.

 - Speed delivered may vary depending on the time of day you are using the server.